mrismanaziz/Reforestation/README.md

-## What is a witch's favorite subject in school?
-Spelling!
+## Why is it so windy inside an arena?
+All those fans.